SyrineGarbaya/Projet_Rep_INI1/README.md

 TEST
 =========
-This is a java project to learn about Maven / GIT / Collections ...add a lot of other thinks
+This is a java project to learn about Maven / GIT / Collections ...add a lot of other things

 License
 -------